VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > correctly together.

 > **MarkusPersona:** Don't forget to create unit tests for your
 > read-models.
-Contoso discovered a bug just prior to the V1 release
+A unit test on the read model generator uncovered a bug
-> where order items were removed when an order was updated through a
+> just prior to the V1 release where the system removed order items when
-> unit test on the read model generator.
+> it updated an order.

 ## Timing Issues

 One of the acceptance tests verifies the behavior of the system when a business customer creates new seat types.
-The key steps in the test create a conference, create a new seat type for the conference, and then publishes the conference.
+The key steps in the test create a conference, create a new seat type for the conference, and then publish the conference.
 This raises the corresponding sequence of
 events: **ConferenceCreated**, **SeatCreated**, and **ConferencePublished**.

-These are integration events that are handled in the Orders and Registrations bounded context.
-The test determined that the events were received by the Orders and Registrations bounded context in a different order.
+The Orders and Registrations bounded context handles these are integration events.
+The test determined that the the Orders and Registrations bounded context received these events in a different order.

 The Windows Azure Service Bus only offers best-effort FIFO, therefore it may not deliver events in the order that they were sent, it is also possible in this scenario that the issue occurs because of the different times it takes for the steps in the test to create the messages and deliver them to the Windows Azure Service Bus.
-The problem was solved temporarily by introducing an artificial delay between the steps in the test.
+The introduction of an artificial delay between the steps in the test provided a temporary solution to this problem.

 In the V2 release, the team plans to address the general issue of messaging ordering and either modify the infrastructure to guarantee